 Secret Potent Method Atiku Will Use to Beat Peter Obi, Amaechi in ADC Primary, Aide Speaks

-- An Atiku loyalist, Demola Olarewaju, has revealed how the perennial presidential aspirant will beat Peter Obi and Rotimi Amaechi in the ADC primary election
+- An Atiku loyalist, Demola Olarewaju, has shared how the perennial presidential aspirant will beat Peter Obi and Rotimi Amaechi in the ADC primary election

 - He debunked the idea that the former vice president will spend from his vast wealth to sway candidates to vote for him

-- He gave an analysis of how he would achieve that and claimed it was a model that had been working for him in the past
+- He gave an analysis of how he would achieve that and claimed it was a model that had worked for him

 A vocal supporter and aide of the former vice president, Atiku Abubakar, Demola Olarewaju, has explained how his principal will win the presidential primary election in ADC without having to dip his hands into his vast wealth.

-During a program with the famed Channels TV's presenter, Seun Okinbaloye, Olarewaju argued that Atiku has never for once in the past had to bother to spend his own money to convince candidates to vote for him.
+During a discussion with the famed Channels TV's presenter, Seun Okinbaloye, Olarewaju argued that Atiku had never for once in the past had to bother to spend his own money to convince candidates to vote for him.

 Source: Twitter